Cornelis Floris de Vriendt: Architecture

 From the late 1550s, Cornelis Floris was additionally active as a designer of buildings.
 He is listed among others as architect of the Antwerp City Hall.
 There are divergent views on the precise role of Cornelis Floris in the design of the building and its construction, as it was a collaborative effort which involved a great number of architects and sculptors including, amongst others, Willem van den Broeck, Hans Hendrik van Paesschen and Jan Daems.
 His contribution was not restricted to collaboration in the design.
 It is certain that he also had an important role in the practical execution.
 He visited quarries to choose stone and at that time maintained a large workshop in the Everdijstraat with a dozen assistants who were mainly busy with work related to the construction of the city hall.
 Their activity likely focused on the sculptures for the interior and the facade.

 The Antwerp City Hall became a figurehead for the new renaissance style in architecture in the Netherlands.
 The city halls of Vlissingen and The Hague in the Netherlands and the design of the city hall of Emden, the portico of the Cologne City Hall (1557) in Germany and the Green Gate in Gdańsk, Poland were inspired by this new style.

 Cornelis Floris also designed in Antwerp the Hanseatic League building and the town house of his brother Frans (1562–5).
 Both buildings no longer exist.

-Graphic art
+Prints

 Floris was a prolific designers of prints and collaborated with the Antwerp publishers on various projects.
-Hieronymus Cock published in 1648 in Antwerp a series of 21 prints entitled Vazen, kannen en schalen met grotesken ('Vases, jugs and bowls with grotesques') which represented designs for vases, jugs and bowls with grotesque designs.
+Hieronymus Cock published in 1548 in Antwerp a series of 21 prints entitled Vazen, kannen en schalen met grotesken ('Vases, jugs and bowls with grotesques') which represented designs for vases, jugs and bowls with grotesque designs.
 The prints were cut by Balthasar van den Bosch.